flipperdevices/flipperzero-firmware/README.md

 Author and Acknowledgments
 The 'ID Card v2' application is created by @evillero.
 This version was built upon the skeleton app provided by @codeallnight, with thanks to @WillyJL, and is an improved version of the ID card originally developed by @alanretgue.

+#Contact
+For any inquiries or feedback reporting bugs, you can contact the author via email or discord: ldpm1402@gmail.com https://discord.com/invite/NsjCvqwPAd